 - Our contracts with government entities may be subject to unique risks, including possible termination of or reduction in the governmental programs under which we operate, instances in which our contract provisions allow the government entity to terminate, amend or change terms at their convenience, and competitive bidding processes for the award of contracts; - In accordance with applicable FASB standards, management has concluded there are conditions or events, considered in the aggregate, that raise substantial doubt about the ability of Opco to continue as a going concern without the implementation of various mitigation steps identified by management of Opco; - Liabilities and costs associated with hazardous materials and contamination and other environmental conditions may require us to conduct investigations or remediation at the properties underlying our projects, may adversely impact the value of our projects or the underlying properties, and may expose us to liabilities to third parties; - We have a history of accounting losses and may incur additional losses in the future; - We operate a capital-intensive business and are pursuing a business plan requiring significant access to capital.
-We may fail to get access to said capital in a timely manner or obtain capital at unfavorable terms. - Some relationships with our counterparties and suppliers may experience disruptions in connection with the Business Combination, which may limit our business: - Our failure to timely and effectively implement controls and procedures required by Section 404(a) of the Sarbanes-Oxley Act could have a material adverse effect on our business; and - There can be no assurance that we will be able to comply with the continued listing standards of Nasdaq, including if we are required to repurchase any shares of our Class A common stock from Meteora pursuant to the Forward Purchase Agreement.
+We may fail to get access to said capital in a timely manner or obtain capital at unfavorable terms. - Some relationships with our counterparties and suppliers may experience disruptions in connection with the Business Combination, which may limit our business; - Our failure to timely and effectively implement controls and procedures required by Section 404(a) of the Sarbanes-Oxley Act could have a material adverse effect on our business.